 Although Percocet was developed to alleviate pain, the reality is that Percocet addiction winds up making the problem even worse.
 While your Percocet withdrawal symptoms may be different from someone else’s, some of the more common types include:

-While each user’s Percocet withdrawal symptoms will vary according to their history of use and their ability to metabolize the drug, some of the more common include body pain and cramping, fatigue, stomach cramps, nausea, vomiting, diarrhea, joint and muscle aches, hallucinations, depression, anxiety and more.
-These symptoms can range from mild to severe and develop even in the most cautious and diligent patients.
-If you or your someone you care about is experiencing these or any other symptoms related to your Percocet use, contact your prescribing physician or seek treatment immediately to ensure the symptoms don’t escalate.
+These symptoms can range from mild to severe and can affect even the most cautious and diligent user.
+If you or someone you care about is experiencing these or any other symptoms related to your Percocet use, contact your prescribing physician or seek treatment immediately to ensure the symptoms don’t escalate.

 The Number of Americans Who Use Prescription Painkillers for Non-Medical Purposes

 Number of Americans Who Died of Opioid Overdose in 2018

 Maybe you were blindsided by Percocet addiction after suffering an injury at work.
 Maybe you were given too many pills and not enough guidance by your doctor after major surgery.
 Maybe you’re one of the thousands of people every year who are given Percocet for a sports injury and have not been able to give them up.
 Maybe your curiosity got the better of you, and you haven’t been able to stop.
 However you’ve developed dependency on Percocet, you can’t be ashamed of your withdrawal or hide it from your doctor or loved ones.
 Keeping your Percocet abuse a secret only makes things worse and brings you further and further into dependency.
 Talk to your doctor immediately about your withdrawal to get the help you need.